 If you’re not the leisurely sort, you might consider starting a small business.
-According to the Kauffman Index, in 2014 about 1/4 of all startups were entrepreneurs in the age 55 - 65 range.
+According to the Kauffman Index, in 2016 25.5 percent of all startups were entrepreneurs in the age 55 - 65 range.

 You could also use your prior experience to start a consulting business or turn a prior hobby into a money making activity.